aptmcl/SupercomputingKhepri/index.md

 these would be constrained by the supercomputer topology and the available resources at each moment.
-In any case, this represents a significant amount of computing power when compared with current comodity hardware that, typicaly, can simultaneously execute only 8 threads of execution using 16 GB of RAM.
+In any case, this represents a significant amount of computing power when compared with current commodity hardware that, typically, can simultaneously execute only 8 threads of execution using 16 GB of RAM.

 It is also important to mention that users to not have direct access to the computing nodes.
 Instead, they have to use a front-end machine with an Intel Xeon CPU L5420 running at 2.5GHz with 32 GB of RAM.

-### The Supercomputing Sofware
+### The Supercomputing Software

 Despite the large differences between the hardware of the Cirrus supercomputer and that of a typical laptop, the differences in